 • remote repository – external synchronization point

 Those layers are important because rollback operations can work contrastingly for different levels.
-Another important thing, before we move on with our further consideration, is the fact that Git has a linear history.
-Ok, we can branch the work, but it’s still linear.
-Each git commit has a parent and its own unique SHA commit hash.
-Thus, any attempt to manipulate such a linear history can cause us trouble.
+Another important thing, before we move on with our further consideration, is the fact that Git has a DAG (Directed Acyclic Graph) history.
+We can branch the work.
+Each git commit has its own unique SHA commit hash.
+Thus, manipulating commit history that has already been pushed to a shared repository can cause us trouble.

 Git reset